Kyle Richards’ Husband Mauricio Umansky Wants A Son, Is The ‘RHOBH’ Star Open To Having Another Baby?

 “Honey, are you kidding me?” she replies.

-Richards is mom to four girls, including her oldest child, 30-year-old Farrah, who she shares with her first husband, Guraish Aldjufrie.
+Richards is a mom to four girls, including her oldest child, 30-year-old Farrah, who she shares with her first husband, Guraish Aldjufrie.
 Meanwhile, she shares her other three daughters, including Sophia and Alexia, with Umansky, who she married in 1996.

 While Richards had a laugh at Umansky’s comment about having another child, Umansky didn’t seem to be joking about the concept.
 Instead, he appeared genuinely interested in expanding their family with a son who could carry on his last name.